-Join the U.S. Institute of Peace on February 12 as regional experts assess the current state of U.S.-Pakistan relations and discuss how the United States’ security concerns in the region are likely to shape future ties.
-Follow the conversation on Twitter with #USPakWhatsNext.
+On February 12 at the U.S. Institute of Peace, regional experts assessed the current state of U.S.-Pakistan relations and discuss how the United States’ security concerns in the region are likely to shape future ties.
+Review the conversation on Twitter with #USPakWhatsNext.

 Andrew Wilder, moderator

 Vice President, U.S. Institute of Peace

 Ambassador Richard Olson